giantswarm/docs/src/content/basics/api/index.md

 ### What it is

-At Giant Swarm, when we say "control plane", we talk about the Kubernetes Cluster that runs all the operational and monitoring workloads which are needed to create and manage the _workload clusters_ (formerly called _tenant clusters_).
+In a Giant Swarm installation, the management cluster is a Kubernetes cluster that runs all the operational and monitoring workloads which are needed to create and manage the _workload clusters_ (formerly called _tenant clusters_).
 These are the clusters you create to run your actual workloads.
-This is not to be confused with how the Kubernetes project uses the same term.
-In that case, it simply refers to the master nodes of a Kubernetes cluster.

-The control plane is a Kubernetes cluster.
-Your workload clusters and other associated resources are represented in that cluster as [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-To access these, you can use the Kubernetes API of the cluster that forms the control plane, or in short, the Control Plane Kubernetes API.
+Your workload clusters and other associated resources are represented in the management cluster as [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+To access these, you can use the Kubernetes API of the management cluster, or in short, the Control Plane Kubernetes API.

 ### How to gain access